asengupta/avishek.net/_posts/2021-04-20-vector-calculus-simple-manifolds.md

 Here, we can represent $$z$$ as a function of $$(x,y)$$, like so:

 $$
-z=-\frac{2y+3z}{3}
+z=-\frac{x+2y}{3}
 $$

-We have essentially moved up one dimension, where **one variable is now expressed in terms of two variables**, instead of one.
+We have essentially moved up one dimension from the previous example, where **one variable is now expressed in terms of two variables**, instead of one.
 If we wish to find the tangent space for this, we can use the same concept, except that this time partial differentiation will make sense, since you have two dependent variables, so you take the partial derivative for each of them separately.
 So, we can write:

 $$
 z-z_0=\begin{bmatrix}